Pindapinda/personal-webpage/content/publication/Validated Data Quality Assessment with Skin in the Game/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'The flowchart of the AGSolT Tool'
+  caption: 'The relation between the different actors, the data asset and the QA contract in the data market ecosystem.'
   focal_point: ""
   preview_only: false